 The group’s research focus is on the analysis of best practice portfolios to address common goods problems, especially those related to climate change.
 The researchers are, for example, concerned with the European Emissions Trading Scheme (EU ETS), Reducing emissions from deforestation and forest degradation (REDD+), and Managing Global Negative Emissions Technologies (MaGNET).
 Methodologically, the group uses econometric and numerical analyzes as well as meta-analytical approaches.

 The research team investigates a host of climate policies such as the European Emissions Trading System (EU ETS) or the phase-out of coal, e.g. in the German-Australian Energy Transition Hub.
 In addition, the team is researching the interaction between land use and sustainable development in Indonesia and Brazil in an international partner network (RESTORE+).
 Together with the Global Carbon Project (GCP), the group has established a research initiative on Negative Emissions (NETs) and identified research gaps and topics on which future research on NETs should focus.
-The Next Generation Policies project evaluates policy measures and future technologies to facilitate sustainable road mobility.
+The Next Generation Policy project evaluates policy measures and future technologies to facilitate sustainable road mobility.